Sri Lanka - Country Commercial Guide

 To travel to Sri Lanka, businesspersons should check whether any local holidays will occur during their trips.
 There are about twenty public holidays during which government offices and banks are closed.
 Private companies also close on most of these holidays.

-Sri Lankan holidays are connected with the country’s four religions: Buddhism, Hinduism, Islam, and Christianity.
+Sri Lankan holidays relate to the country’s four religions: Buddhism, Hinduism, Islam, and Christianity.
 Dates change from year to year.
 Holidays with fixed dates include Independence Day (February 4th), Labor Day (May 1st) and Christmas (December 25th).
-Each full moon is marked by a Poya Day holiday.
+Each full moon is marked by a Poya Day holiday, which is a Buddhist religious holiday.

 Sri Lanka is GMT+5.30 hours.
 Sri Lanka does not observe daylight-savings time.
 Business hours are generally from 8:30 a.m. to 5:00 p.m.
 (Monday through Friday).
 Government offices are open for business usually from 8:30 a.m. to 4:00 p.m.
 (Monday through Friday).